Beyond Shannon Limits: Quantum Communications through Quantum Paths: Introduction

-Counter-intuitively, quantum mechanics allows quantum particles to propagate simultaneously among multiple space-time trajectories \cite{ChiKri-19,KriSalEblChi-19,AbbWecHor-18}.
-This ability enables a quantum information carrier to propagate through a \textit{quantum trajectory}, i.e., through a path where the constituting communications channels are combined in a \textit{quantum superposition of different orders}, as shown in Fig.~\ref{Fig:3}, so that the causal order of the channels becomes indefinite.
+In the recent years, a lot of effort has been put to find communication scenarios allowing one to reach the rates not only beyond the classical but even the quantum Shannon's theory.
+Counter-intuitively, quantum mechanics allows a system to propagate simultaneously among multiple space-time trajectories \cite{ChiKri-19,KriSalEblChi-19,AbbWecHor-18}.
+This peculiar property enables scenarios, where quantum information carrier propagates through a quantum path, i.e., through a network path where the constituting communications channels are combined in a \textit{quantum superposition of different configurations}.
+The aforementioned channel placement constitutes a genuine quantum setting with no-counterpart in classical networks \cite{KouCacSim-22}.

+A particular kind of quantum path is obtained through superposition of different orders among the constituting communication channels, as shown in Fig.~\ref{Fig:3}.
+In such a scenario, the causal order of the channels becomes, generally speaking, indefinite, leading to rates that can exceed the limits of the standard quantum Shannon's theory~\cite{EblSalChi-18, SalEblChi-18, ChiBanSan-18}.
+Therefore, it is crucial to determine the ultimate communication rates achievable by a point-to-point quantum communication protocol through noisy quantum channels, when these channels are combined in a superposition of different orders.